joelmazer/star-jetframework/corrections/README.md

 * removing ALL tracks from the event plane calculation in the eta-phi cone around the jet axis
 * removing the eta strip around the axis of the jet

-pt cuts will be made to the tracks using in reconstruction of
+pt cuts will be made to the tracks used in reconstruction of
 * 0.2 < pt < 2.0 GeV/c
 * 0.2 < pt < 5.0 GeV/c